Digital is good, but not always better

 - You might pay more for the convenience of an all-online service

-In most of these cases, you probably won’t see your mortgage application expedited by using a digital lender.
+In most of these cases, you probably won’t see your mortgage application expedited when you apply for a mortgage online.

-For example, self-employed borrowers will likely need to provide extensive paperwork such as tax returns, profit-and-loss statements or any commission income.
+Self-employed borrowers will likely need to provide extensive paperwork such as tax returns, profit-and-loss statements, or any commission income.
 You’ll have to work with your mortgage company to figure out the exact paperwork required and send it over.

-Credit issues, such as missed payments or a past bankruptcy, also slow down the process.
+Credit issues, such as missed payments or a past bankruptcy, also slow down the mortgage approval process.
 You’ll have to give lenders additional paperwork, including a written explanation stating why you missed payments.